pmeeny/CI-MS3-FootballMemories/README.md

     - If it has no memories associated
     - There is a minimum of one tournament in the database after deletion
     ![Delete Tournament Message](football_memories/static/images/readme/delete_tournament_message.PNG)
+- In all user stories, the user will not be asked for information they have already supplied, for example when the user is adding a tournament, they will not be asked for their username
+- When an admin user add/edits/deletes a tournament a relevant message is displayed, for example <code> flash("Tournament Successfully Added")</code>
+- Only an admin user can add/edit/delete a tournament, a regular user can not

 #### User Stories feature 6
 - User Story 6.1: As a regular user/admin user I can view a list of tournaments created with the tournament name and tournament image displayed